jimhigson/oboe.js/writing/main/3_Background.md

 </people>
 ~~~~

-Reflecting its dual purpose as markup for documents and data, XML also
+Reflecting its dual purpose for marking up for documents or data, XML also
 invites ambiguous interpretation of the whitespace between tags.
 Whitespace is usually meaningful for documents but ignorable for data.
 Strictly, whitespace text nodes are a part of the document but in